F5Networks/f5-google-gdm-templates/supported/README.md

 ## Template Types
 F5 Networks has created supported templates grouped into the following categories.
-Currently, only Standalone templates are supported for Google Cloud.

   - **Standalone** <br>These templates deploy an individual BIG-IP VE.
 Standalone BIG-IP VEs are primarily used for Dev/Test/Staging, Replacing/Upgrading individual instances in traditional failover clusters (see Failover), and/or scaling out (for deployments where the configuration is managed remotely as opposed to relying on the synchronization functionality (config-sync)  of the cluster).